grain-lang/grain/stdlib/number.md

 ```

 Computes the product of consecutive integers for an integer input and computes the gamma function for non-integer inputs.
-Fails if the input is a negative number.

 Parameters: